 We provide generous support to faculty members, graduate students, and teacher candidates for creating and maintaining international connections through the Elliott/Upitis/Bamji/Hajee Travel Fellowships.

-From dual degree in Master of Education to customized teacher development programs, our Faculty expertise expands globally.
+Our Faculty expertise is expanding globally.
 Our Continuing Teacher Education department offers online professional development to teachers in New York State, US.
 Our School of English provides intensive English language instruction to international students who are preparing for their studies in Canada, as well as for international teachers and professors to help them teach in English language in their home country.

-We have developed agreements for student exchanges, faculty mobility, programs, and research collaboration with a number of international partners around the world, focusing on supporting international teacher education.
-Explore our wide range of partnerships!
+We have developed partnerships for international alternative practicum, student exchanges, faculty mobility, programs, and research collaboration with a number of international partners around the world, focusing on supporting international teacher education.

 We welcome international visitors, including visiting professors, graduate students, and delegations, to join our diverse environment of teaching and learning.
 We value the varied experiences and perspectives that international visitors bring to our Faculty, and the opportunities they provide for exchanging of ideas and research, and for creating international collaborations.